 Patience and empathy for students, parents, and other constituents; must be congenial and respectful under stressful conditions

-Organizational skills and accurate record keeping/data entry are essential.
-Must be able to multi-task and deal with frequent interruptions and maintain a professional, caring persona.
+Must be able to multi-take and deal with frequent interruptions and maintain a professional, caring persona

 Must demonstrate a strong work ethic and team focus